-The 2008-2009 Harding University "Flying Bison" USLI Team has finalized the design of their launch vehicle and scientific payload system.
+The 2008-2009 Harding University "Flying Bison" USLI Team has finished the design of their launch vehicle and scientific payload system, and has completed manufacture of all subsystems.
 Simulations of the launch vehicle in flight show give encouraging flight performance predictions.
-All necessary components for the manufacture, verification, and integration of all systems and subsystems are either possessed or have been ordered as of the date of submission.
-All necessary manufacturing materials are also possessed.
-The focus after this review will shift toward manufacture and bench testing, with an expressed goal of testing and verifying each subsystem of the project independently before the Critical Design Review.
-The scientific payload, the REMSPEC, currently at the end stages of manufacturing, is ambitious, challenging, and scientifically valuable.
-The HU "Flying Bison" Team submits this Preliminary Design Review to the USLI Panel for review and suggestion on Friday, December 05, 2008.
+All necessary manufacturing materials are possessed.
+The focus after this review will shift toward airframe manufacture and integrated testing, with an expressed goal of a successful test launch of the vehicle in launch configuration by the Flight Readiness Review.
+The scientific payload, the REMSPEC, currently at the end stages of testing, is ambitious, challenging, and scientifically valuable.
+The HU "Flying Bison" Team submits this Critical Design Review to the USLI Panel for review and suggestion on Thursday, January 22, 2009.